For this project, we wanted to blend the spirit of a Bronco with modern technology and create the ultimate Electric Bronco.

 Battery production for this Ford Bronco electric

-At the time of this build, there were very limited Batteries available for electric cars.
+At the time of this restoration, there were very limited Batteries available for electric cars.
 There are always batteries from wrecked Teslas, but they are not very easy to use or get a consistent supply.

 While battery production has really ramped up these past few years, only the larger OEMs or heavily backed startups have volumes that the battery manufacturers will work with.